lastcoolnameleft/Conference-Notes/KubeCon-2017/kubernetes-deconstructed.md

     * When k8s does something, it's the controller/controller manger that does it
   * kubelet - can be replace with rocketlet
     * Hooks to api server.
 Lives on every node and makes thigns real
-    * "matree d" said to do x, do it.
+    * "Maître D" said to do x, do it.
     * Talks to runtime, makes it real
     * Talks to liveliness probes
   * kube-proxy